Visualization: State fiscal effort

-Select a state to display trends in fiscal effort for that state and the U.S. average between 2004 and 2018.
+Select a state to display trends in fiscal effort for that state and the U.S. average between 2004 and 2019.
 Fiscal effort measures states’ direct K-12 education spending as a percentage of their total economic capacity, or the size of their “economic pies.”
 The two graphs represent spending as a percentage of two different measures of states’ economic capacity (both effort measures are highly correlated).
-The top graph is total state spending as a percentage of Gross State Product (GSP).
-The bottom graph is spending as a percentage of aggregate state personal income.
 The U.S. average in both graphs is unweighted.

 Visualization by Lauren Schneider